 Recently I had someone call me and say, “Hey Justin!
 My grandma just gave us $20,000!”
 I’m like, “Holy cow!
 That’s amazing!”
 So after we go through all of the detail and memories, he wants to know what to do with the new money.

-This is the process I go through with someone that is lucky enough to receive a windfall.
+This is the process I go through with someone that is lucky enough to receive a windfall:

 First, I asked him if he had cash reserves?
 Some people call it an emergency fund while others call it the cookie jar fund.
 The goal is to have three months of expenses saved if you have a two-income home and six-months of expenses if you are relying on one income.
 In this particular case, this individual had enough cash saved to fully fund his emergency fund.

 Next, I wanted to know if he had any debt.
 He said, “Yeah, I got a little bit.”
 I then inquired what exactly he owed money on.
 He told me his house, a car, and a credit card.
 Aha!
 Credit card!
 This is where we start.
 He tells me it just has a 3% interest.
 I said, “Are you sure about that?”
-I encouraged him to check it and give me a call back.
+I encouraged him to check it and let me know.
 When he did, he told me it was 8%—those cards will get you every time!
 He tells me he really wants to invest the inheritance because he heard the stock market was booming and he didn’t want to miss out on the ride.
 However, when you are in debt, you’re losing money.
 I told him we might make money in the stock market or we might lose money in the stock market in the next few months or years.
 However, we can definitely make an 8% ROI if we pay the credit card off.
 He understood the message and elected to pay off the credit card.

 Luckily for him, it didn’t take up the full amount of the inheritance.
 So we looked at the car loan and it was 0% interest.
 We decided we can deal with that and moved on to the next piece of advice.